beyond-the-cloud-dev/soql-lib/website/docs/key-concepts.md

 ### Old Approach

-[FFLIB Selector](https://github.com/apex-enterprise-patterns/fflib-apex-common/blob/master/sfdx-source/apex-common/main/classes/fflib_SObjectSelector.cls) concept assumes that all queries are be stored in Selector class.
+[FFLIB Selector](https://github.com/apex-enterprise-patterns/fflib-apex-common/blob/master/sfdx-source/apex-common/main/classes/fflib_SObjectSelector.cls) concept assumes that all queries  should be stored in the Selector class.

 - To avoid duplicates.
 - One place to manage all queries.